Zyksa/PronoBot/README.md

 - **Simple and fast betting**: Intuitive interface to choose and bet in just a few clicks.
 - **Automatic resolution**: Instant winnings distribution when closing a match.

+#### 📈 How does a Sportsbook match work?

+1. **Market creation**: a manager selects `Sportsbook`, enters both teams, and sets the starting odds for team 1, the draw, and team 2 (1/X/2).
+2. **Moving odds**: odds are recalculated after every accepted bet.
+As an outcome attracts more stakes, its odds tend to decrease while the other outcomes may become more attractive.
+The risk reserve smooths those movements and protects the server economy.
+3. **Live display**: the Discord announcement is an image-free embed showing the latest odds, total pool, reserve, maximum stake, and deadline.
+It refreshes automatically after bets.
+4. **Last-second validation**: when a player confirms a stake, PronoBot compares the displayed odds with the currently available quote.
+If it moved, the bet is rejected without debiting coins and the player can try again using the new odds.
+5. **Locked quote and payout**: once accepted, the bet's odds and potential payout are permanently recorded.
+For example, a bet accepted at `4.00` remains at `4.00` even if the market later drops to `2.50`.
+6. **Protection against excessive coin creation**: the database atomically verifies that the highest promised payout remains covered by collected stakes and the match reserve.
+An unsafe stake is rejected without a debit.
+7. **Final bet**: players cannot remove an accepted Sportsbook bet, even before the deadline, preventing odds manipulation. `/pb mybets` lists it under **“Not cancelable (dynamic-odds match)”**.
+Stakes are still refunded if a manager deletes or cancels the match.
+8. **Settlement**: when the event ends, the manager selects the winning result and PronoBot distributes winnings using the individual odds stored for each bet.

 ### 🛡️ Administration & Moderation
 - **🚫 Restriction System**: Managers can restrict users to prevent them from betting via a configurable role.
 - **🔐 Role-based Permissions**: Fine-grained permission management (Admin, Manager, Restricted) for total control.